Ottoman prince visits former realm to spread laughter

-ISTANBUL It's not every day Turkish comedy fans get to laugh at a descendant of the sultan.
+ISTANBUL (Reuters) - It's not every day Turkish comedy fans get to laugh at a descendant of the sultan.

 "I've got this fancy title but don't have the riches," said Naz Osmanoglu, a British comedian and member of Turkey's former ruling family, at his first-ever gig in Turkey last week.